Placeholder-Software/Dissonance/docs/Basics/Quick-Start-UNet-HLAPI.md

 To create a high level network session add a `Network Manager` to your scene, this is a Unity component which will handle setting up your network.
 If you need a basic UI for test purposes also add a `Network Manager HUD` to your scene, this is another Unity component which shows a simple UI for creating and joining sessions.

 Now check that the channels have been created properly.
-In the Dissonance `Hlapi Comms Network` inspector check the `Reliable Channel` and `Unreliable Channel` fields, ensure that the `Network Manager` inspector (under `Advanced Configuration`) has corresponding channels.
+In the Dissonance `Hlapi Comms Network` inspector check the `Reliable Channel` and `Unreliable Channel` fields, ensure that the `Network Manager` inspector has corresponding channels.

 ![HLAPI QoS Channels](/images/HLAPI_QoS_Channels.png)